 This pillar measures how actively you use LinkedIn’s prospecting features: saved searches, profile views, advanced filters, and Sales Navigator if you have it.

 Pair this with an intent-signal platform like Rodz.io to prioritise which companies to target.
-Instead of spraying LinkedIn outreach, you focus on accounts showing real buying intent — such as recent funding rounds, new hires in relevant roles, or technology stack changes.
+Instead of spraying LinkedIn outreach, you focus on accounts showing real buying context, such as recent funding rounds, new hires in relevant roles, or technology stack changes.
 For more on this approach, see our article on creating a B2B prospecting list with intent signals.

 3. Engage With Insights (0-25 points)

 Practical tip: Aim for three to five meaningful comments per week on posts by prospects, industry influencers, or clients.
-A thoughtful comment (“This resonates — we saw the same pattern when working with X-type companies…”) builds familiarity before you ever send a connection request.
+A thoughtful comment (“This resonates, we saw the same pattern when working with X-type companies…”) builds familiarity before you ever send a connection request.

 Tools like Podawaa can help you grow the reach of your own posts by connecting with relevant engagement pods, amplifying the visibility of your content to the right audiences.